Santropol Roulant’s Market

 Note that the schedule may change during the season.

-We are also lucky have as neighbors Fernando’s Gibier and Volaille meat shop, where quality meats, including many organic options, can be found, as well as La Chilenita selling empanadas and other South American meals!
+We are also lucky to have as neighbors Fernando’s Gibier and Volaille meat shop, where quality meats, including many organic options, can be found, as well as La Chilenita selling empanadas and other South American meals!

 Healthy food is a right